mskrzypkowski/arduino-adafruit-microsd/README.md

 - two simple buttons
 - two ~7k Ohm resistors
 - four short cables

-SDFat library is necessary - https://github.com/greiman/SdFat.
+- SDFat library is necessary - https://github.com/greiman/SdFat.

+The first (left) button is used to start, and the second one is used to end logging.

 For problems or questions - please raise an issue.